 Methods: To measure annual survival of kittiwakes and murres, we are employing traditional mark-recapture methods.
 Adult breeding birds are captured and marked using a uniquely numbered stainless steel leg band and a unique combination of colored plastic leg bands.
 Marked birds are then observed at the colony in subsequent years to determine "recapture" rates.
-Those recapture rates can then be translated into estimated survival rates using established statistical models (Pollock et al. 1990, Lebreton et al. 1992).
+Those recapture rates can then be translated into estimated survival rates by simple enumeration (Golet et al. 1998, 2001) or by using established statistical models (Pollock et al. 1990, Lebreton et al. 1992).
+In enumeration, one calculates survival simply as the proportion of birds marked in year one observed alive in year two.
+Enumeration requires that resighting effort be adequate to assume that all birds that can be observed are, in fact, observed.
+In other words, resighting probability is assumed to be 100 percent.
 Live recaptures are the basis of the standard Cormack-Jolly-Seber model.
 Program MARK (White and Burnham 1999) provides parameter estimates from marked animals when they are re-encountered at a later time.
 The basic input to program MARK is the encounter history for each animal.
 Parameters can be constrained to be the same across re-encounter occasions, or by sex, or by group (e.g., colony), using the parameter index matrix (PIM).
 A set of common models for screening data initially are provided, with time effects, group effects, time\group effects, and a null model of none of the above provided for each parameter.
 Program MARK computes the estimates of model parameters via numerical maximum likelihood techniques.
 The program that does this computation also determines numerically the number of parameters that are estimable in the model, which is used to compute the quasi-likelihood AIC value (QAICc) for the model.
 Thus, the approach generally taken with MARK is to find a model that provides the best fit for the data, as indicated by the lowest possible AICc value.